 7 Facebook Brand Strategies That Work.
 Building Successful Consumer Apps in The Age of the Humblebrag.
 We live in a creator economy.

 Twitter looks like it is about to get a little more out of the site than most, after we discovered that tweets shared as status updates on Facebook are now showing links back to Twitter.
 Update: Twitter has since confirmed that it has made changes to its integration with Facebook – see our post here for more.
 Twitter users have been able to post links to Facebook via the microblog service for some time, and now it appears that Facebook is adding links for hashtags and usernames.
 The feature is identical to the way that it adds previews for URLs included in status updates.
-How Yahoo Killed Flickr and Lost the Internet.
+Here’s a status update on Facebook (sent via Twitter) that shows the link for hashtags: The collaboration also extends to mobile, and links to Twitter usernames (in this case @usaa): How Yahoo Killed Flickr and Lost the Internet.
 It's Awards Time In Advertising: See The Top Winners From The One Show.
 Ad awards season is in full swing and one of the industry’s top shows, The One Show, handed out its citations in New York last night.